 Why do you think it was you who was given this award, and how would you describe yourself as a colleague?

-What is the most enjoyable thing about your job?
+What would you say is the most important part of your job?

 To have skilled and qualified personnel.
 Then we can carry out the jobs at a high level and I am confident that we are able to achieve our goals.
 My every day goal is to make as less factors as I can and earn money for the company, and that can only be reached with colleagues with the right mindset.
 I always strive for high quality and it is important that my managers know that they can trust me and my team.

 Communication is also a key factor for success as I can see it.
 It is important that we have mutual respect, and I always try to find a sensible approach to every member in my team so that we all can work effectively.
 I like to involve the whole team to get their opinion on things, but in the end, it is me who must be the responsible leader and make the final decisions.